 Intent to Arouse Sexual Desires

 So, you have to look at the facts and circumstances surrounding the particular touching to evaluate that.
-An accidental touching will not fit under this Penal Code Section 288(b)(1), and you're not going to be able to charge somebody with a lewd or lascivious act with accidental touching.
+Accidental touching will not fit under this Penal Code Section 288(b)(1), and you're not going to be able to charge somebody with a lewd or lascivious act with accidental touching.

 It's going to have to be intentional — it's intentional from the surrounding facts, and obviously, the prosecutors will need evidence and witnesses to back this up.

-So, that could be a potential defense to this particular Penal Code Section because you need to know how old the child was at the time.
-Um, and then the jury instructions, CALCRIM 1111. gives some instructions to the judge and says that someone commits an act willfully when they do it willingly or on purpose.
+That could be a potential defense to this particular Penal Code Section because you need to know how old the child was at the time.
+The jury instructions, CALCRIM 1111, give some instructions to the judge and say that someone commits an act willfully when they do it willingly or on purpose.

-That's a nebulous little statement there, but it has to do with telling the jury that the person — if they acted by accident in touching the individual, could be a defense to the crime.
+That's a nebulous little statement, but it has to do with telling the jury that the person—if they acted by accident in touching the individual—could be a defense to the crime.
 But if they intentionally did it, then they're going to be held responsible for it.

 Jury Instructions for Lewd or Lascivious Act By Force

-Then the instruction says that arousing, appealing, gratifying the lust, passions, or sexual desires of the perpetrator of the child is not required.
-So, in other words, someone who does things based on a reasonable person standard that they're trying to gratify themselves or gratify the child will be enough — whether the child was gratified or whether they were gratified — doesn't matter.
+Then, the instruction says that arousing, appealing, or gratifying the lust, passions, or sexual desires of the perpetrator of the child is not required.
+So, in other words, someone who does things based on a reasonable personal standard that they're trying to gratify themselves or gratify the child will be enough — whether the child was gratified or whether they were gratified — doesn't matter.
+Understanding these instructions is crucial, and your attorney can help you with that.

-If they did something and it's clear what they were doing and were intending to arouse themselves or the child, then that will be enough to meet this particular element.
+If they did something and it was clear what they were doing and that they intended to arouse themselves or the child, then that would be enough to meet this particular element.

 So, if all you did was you did the act, but you didn't use any extra force necessary to commit the show, then you wouldn't be able to be charged under this particular Penal Code Section.
 This is a very gray area—a nebulous way to put things, so there are arguments back and forth.